 Sweet Savage were a glam band based out of Texas that just never reached the next level.
 I’m sure the cover photos of all 4 members appearing shirtless with bleached blonde hair didn’t help their case.
 Musically, they were considered a little more bubblegum glam than bands like Poison, but had great catchy songs that earned them a following.
 Their debut EP was produced by none than Dana Strum, who later go on to play bass in the Vinnie Vincent Invasion and Slaughter.
 They received the most attention with their cover version of Sweet’s “Fox On The Run”.

 Sword is an outstanding true metal band that just got lost in the shuffle.
 Metalized should have brought these guys into the limelight because it’s own hell of a great metal record.
 It’s outstanding from beginning to end, especially considering it’s their debut release.
 The band went on to release one more album which also received praise from critics and fans.
-The band eventually broke up, but have reformed recently and have joined the newly re-formed Combat Records label owned by Megadeth’s David Ellefson.
+The band eventually broke up, but has reformed recently and has joined the newly re-formed Combat Records label owned by Megadeth’s David Ellefson.
 The band is currently working on new material to be released in the near future.

 Tigertailz – Young & Crazy

-Tigertailz were the U.K.’s version of Poison.
-Musically their debut was much heavier than Poison’s.
+Tigertailz was the U.K.’s version of Poison.
+Musically their debut was much heavier than Poisons.
 The band featured vocalist Steevi Jaimz on vocals, who had a more gruff voice that contributed to the band sounding less like a bubblegum glam band and more like a sleaze rock band in the vein of L.A.
 Guns or Faster Pussycat.
 Young And Crazy was a fantastic debut, but the band parted ways with Steevi Jaimz after this release.
 While they continued on with other vocalists, and still do today, they never reached the level that they achieved with the first album.
-Young And Crazy was one of the best glam metal releases of the 80’s.
+Young And Crazy was one of the best glam metal releases of the ’80s.
 If you can find this one, you should get it.
 It’s great on every level.